2Checkout Review (Now Verifone)

 - Blog: 2Checkout publishes articles regularly, covering selling strategies and industry news.

 - Developer Resources: Here, you’ll find a knowledgebase and API documentation.
-I’d definitely suggest perusing these resources if you’re considering 2CO.
+I’d suggest perusing these resources if you’re considering 2CO.
 I found very important bits of information here, such as details on payout options and the rolling reserve.

 - Account Termination: 2CO appears to closely monitor accounts; users report account closures with no notice or a highly inadequate explanation.
-Some merchants said that 2CO closed their account after performing a final review of the business, even after those merchants had been using 2CO for years.
+Some merchants said that 2CO closed their accounts after performing a final review of the business, even after those merchants had been using 2CO for years.

 - Withheld Funds: Some merchants report dissatisfaction with 2Checkout’s reserve policy — the automatic holding of 5% of each payout for 90 days to protect against risk and chargebacks.
 Most often, sellers were frustrated that their money was (or still is) being held for an indefinite period after their account was suddenly frozen for review or just plain closed.
-This period is typically at least 90 days and sometimes much longer (up to a year!).
+This period is typically at least 90 days and sometimes much longer (up to a year!)
 Unfortunately, customers have up to 120 days from the time of purchase to file a chargeback, so the company has little recourse but to hold funds from a transaction for at least that long.

 - Poor/Slow Customer Service: Some users report frustration with the lack of urgency and clarity in the resolution process with 2CO.
 Merchants feel strung along or left in the dark for long periods.

-Positive 2Checkout Reviews & Testimonials
+Positive Reviews & Testimonials

 - Widely Available: 2CO works in multiple payment methods, currencies, and languages.
 Most significantly, there are only a handful of countries 2CO does not serve.
 Some merchants have selected 2CO essentially by default but have been happy with the option nonetheless.
 Several sellers expressed gratitude that 2CO is available in countries where companies such as Stripe or Shopify Payments are not.
 Merchants also like how 2CO can manage international tax rules.